Michelangelo Florio: The Crollalanza theory

-The Crollalanza theory of Shakespeare authorship argues that Shakespeare was in reality Michelangelo Florio.
-"Crollalanza", was Florio mother's family name, variously given as Crollalanza or Scrollalanza ("shake-speare").
+The Crollalanza theory of Shakespeare authorship argues that Shakespeare was, in reality, Michelangelo Florio.
+"Crollalanza", was Florio's mother's family name, variously given as Crollalanza or Scrollalanza ("shake-speare").
 He is said to have emigrated to England where he became (or at least was responsible for the works attributed to) William Shakespeare.
 His son, John Florio, has also been suggested as an authorship candidate.